-An antidepressant may work wonders initially, charging out of the gate, but sometimes the drug loses its punch and can’t keep up with the depression.
+An antidepressant may work wonders initially but then may lose its punch and can’t keep up with the depression.

 The antidepressant that my mother was on for clinical depression seemed to start pooping out less than two weeks after starting it.